Particular/docs.particular.net/Content/ServiceMatrix/getting-started-creating-a-new-project-servicematrix-1.0.md

 **Congratulations - you've just built your first NServiceBus application.** **Wasn't that easy?**

-**Note** : You don't have to worry about the warnings; this is just NServiceBus telling you that it couldn't find the queues it needs, so it went ahead and created them for you.
+**NOTE**: You don't have to worry about the warnings; this is just NServiceBus telling you that it couldn't find the queues it needs, so it went ahead and created them for you.

 ##Next steps

-The production-time benefits of NServiceBus (let's face it, interprocess communication isn't that exciting and has been done many times before): see how NServiceBus handles [Fault Tolerance](getting-started-fault-tolerance-servicematrix-1.0.md) .
+The production-time benefits of NServiceBus (let's face it, interprocess communication isn't that exciting and has been done many times before): see how NServiceBus handles [Fault Tolerance](getting-started-fault-tolerance-servicematrix-1.0.md).